Improving motorcycle safety on Texas roadways with virtual reality

 Immersive Brand Strategy

-Working alongside TXDOT’s agency of record, CM&D helped design two VR experiences that would be part of a larger public awareness campaign.
-Not to overlook the unique challenges posed by hot Texas summers and our societies even waning attention span.
+Working alongside TXDOT’s agency of record, CM&D helped design two VR experiences as part of a larger public awareness campaign, not overlooking the challenges posed by hot Texas summer and our society’s even waning attention span.

-Not only did the experiences need to align with the campaign’s larger goals and design aesthetics, they also posed a few unique design challenges of there own.
-The VR environments needed to align with physical 3D objects (a Chevy Camaro and a Harley Davidson motorcycle), as well as be built from 2D templates.
-Leveraging ‘gaze-based’ interactivity, the two final experiences were also easy to use, even for first-time VR participants.
+Not only did the experiences need to align with the campaign’s larger goals and design aesthetics, they also posed a few unique design challenges of their own.
+The VR environments needed to align with physical 3D objects (a Chevy Camaro and a Harley Davidson motorcycle), as well as be built from existing design templates.
+Leveraging ‘gaze-based’ interactivity, the final experiences were also easy to use, even for first-time VR participants.

 TXDOT wanted to make this experience feel as real as possible, asking that the background (or environment in VR speak) be actual Texas highway.
-This required the blending of live-action VR Videos and interactive VR environments.
-More on that below…It was also determined the live VR video footage should be filmed on open Texas roadways to help improve authenticity.
-CM&D created two custom VR camera solutions (one for a car and one for a motorcycle helmet) and partnered with a few professional drivers to accomplish the task and get the job done.
+This required the blending of live-action 360 videos and interactive VR environments.
+CM&D created two custom 360 video camera solutions (one for a car and one for a motorcycle helmet) and partnered with professional stunt drivers to accomplish the task and get the job done.

-The final VR video footage was moved into the Unity 3D game engine where all of the interactive and gamification components were added.
+The final 360 video footage was moved into the Unity 3D game engine where interactive and gamification components were added.
 In the car-based experience, users are awarded points based on how effective they are at spotting motorcycles in high-risk scenarios.
 In the motorcycle-based experience, users get to relive the three dangerous scenarios posed in the first activation, giving non-riders a chance to feel what it’s like to be on a bike in risky situations.

 Distribution Strategy & Development